Hands On! Conference, 22-26 October 2019 Frankfurt

 - You developed an innovative concept for an interactive exhibition?

-- Your project is new hybrid exhibition format, using workshop, makerspace or theater elements?
+- Your project is a new hybrid exhibition format, using workshop, makerspace or theater elements?

 - Your team created a new approach for cultural or transcultural education?